-If you’re married and want to improve your chances of qualifying for a personal loan and securing a lower rate, adding your spouse as a co-borrower on a loan application is a possible solution—if you apply with a lender that offers joint personal loans.
+If you’re married and want to improve your chances of qualifying for a personal loan and securing a lower rate, adding your spouse as a co-borrower on a loan application could be the solution—if you apply with a lender that offers joint personal loans.

 We researched the best joint personal loans for married couples and other options to help with your search.
 And we cover the pros and cons of these loans to help you assess whether they’re a good fit for you and your partner.

-It’s important to remember that not all lenders offer joint personal loans.
-If you’re interested in applying for one, find an accommodating lender whose loan terms meet your needs.
+Not all lenders offer joint personal loans.
+If you’re interested in applying for one, find an accommodating lender with loan terms that meet your needs.

 Lenders have different criteria for who qualifies for joint personal loans.
 As with other loans, the higher your credit score, the lower the interest rate the lender will offer.